jonathangelie/btled/README.md

 The origin of the btled server/client application comes from a personnal desire to gathers into one interface most of powerful features offers by Bluez stack.

-Bled is based on the new D-bus GATT API.
+BTled is based on the new D-bus GATT API.

 ## Design

-Btled component is inspired by a whole open source project, but is written focusing on speed, simplicity, and flexibility.
+BTled component is inspired by a whole open source project, but is written focusing on speed, simplicity, and flexibility.

 ![Btled design](./images/btled_design.png)
 ### Build